 You know pain is 2.5 times as powerful as pleasure in motivation.

 You’ll find familiarity to be significantly more powerful than pain.

 More often than not, the spouse who got beat up doesn’t leave and go find another hunter or nurturer.
-Is the brain really smart enough to guess that the next hunter or nurturer is roughly going to have the same set of problems?
+Is the brain really smart enough to guess that the next hunter or nurturer is going to have the same (or worse) set of problems?
 Rarely.